 So just continue up the road to Lahinch in County Clare, the surfing mecca of many enthusiasts.
 The seafront in Lahinch gets hammered during the wintertime.
-It’s really an awesome sight really a force to be reckoned with.
+It’s really an awesome sight to see and really a force to be reckoned with.
 But during the summer lots of people come to walk, swim and surf the sandy beach.

 Lahinch is a great area for surfing, it has some huge waves!!
 There’s a few cool bars and restaurants in Lahinch.
 Kenny’s bar hosts great music bands in the evening time.
-There are public toilets at the seafront too, with a swimming pool and playground for kids.
+There are public toilets at the seafront too, with an indoor swimming pool and playground for kids.

 Drive to Ennistymon

 Pass through the colourful town of Ennistymon full of colourful shop fronts and pub fronts.
 You will pass by the Famine memorial on the way to Lahinch, stop for a quick look its a lovely monument.

-Pass through Lahinch and take a right to Liscannor, the scenery starts to get really good here, of the Atlantic Ocean and green fields, lovely green fields, this is County Clare at its best!
+Pass through Lahinch and take a right to Liscannor, the scenery starts to get really good here, of the Atlantic Ocean and green fields, and name, farm animals wander the land this is County Clare at its best!

 Stop at Liscannor for a look around at the pier and the wonderful view from the pier.
 Stop at the Rock Shop for a look around, you might pick up something cool in the Rock Shop!!!
-Stop off at the Moher Cottage for a cup of coffee at Ireland’s coolest coffee shop with the best view!
+Stop off at the Moher Cottage for a cup of coffee at Ireland’s coolest coffee shop with the best coastal view!

 Next Stop the Cliffs of Moher

 The second busiest tourist attraction in Ireland is located in County Clare.
 The Cliffs of Moher is one of those places that just blows you away, it’s a beautiful sight!!
 The visitor centre has many things to see and do, and O Brien’s tower on the edge of the cliffs is a cool old stone tower to check out, you can climb up to the top of the tower and see the magical view from the top.
 It’s class!!!